thenakulmistry/chefV1/README.md

 # Gauri Cooks - Backend Service

 This repository contains the backend service for **Gauri Cooks**, a bespoke food ordering platform.
-This service is built with Java and Spring Boot, uses MongoDB as its database, Redis for caching and session management, and is deployed on AWS.
+This service is built with Java and Spring Boot, uses MongoDB as its database, Redis for caching and session management, Stripe for payments, and is deployed on AWS.
 It serves the frontend application available at [gauricooks.com](https://gauricooks.com).

 This is the backend repository.
 The frontend code is in a separate repository.